Microsoft Teams’ pricing explained

 Free plan limitations

-The Free MS Teams plan lets you host up to 100 individuals in any single meeting.
-However, a meeting can’t last longer than 60 minutes.
+This subscription lets you host up to 100 attendees in any single meeting.
+However, your group meeting can’t last longer than 60 minutes.

-Now, that might be enough depending on the types of meetings you conduct.
-Still, it’s most likely that you won’t be able to review your meeting agenda within the 60-minute limit every time.
+Depending on the types of meetings you conduct, that may be more than enough time.
+Still, you likely won’t be able to review your entire meeting agenda within the 60-minute limit every time.

-If you want your meetings to have more participants (or last longer), you’ll have to upgrade to one of the paid plans.
+If you want to host longer meetings with more participants, you’ll have to upgrade to one of the paid plans.

 The same goes for storage.
 The Free plan limits you to 5 GB of cloud storage per person.
-Once you go over that, you won’t be able to share documents and files with others.
+Once you go over that, it’s impossible to share documents and files with others.

-In addition to this, if you’re on the Free plan, you also can't use the following functionalities:
+Additionally, if you’re on the Free plan, you can’t:

 Microsoft Teams Essentials plan

-It doesn’t come with the typical Office app bundling, so you won’t get other Microsoft apps such as Word, Excel, Outlook, etc. That functionality costs extra, and it’s included in the next, more expensive Microsoft Teams Business Basic Plan.
+It doesn’t come with the typical Office app bundling, so you won’t get other Microsoft apps such as Word, Excel, or Outlook.
+That functionality costs extra, and it’s included in the next, more expensive Microsoft 365 Business Basic plan.

 • Unlimited group meetings for up to 30 hours,